Cost of Living in Honduras

 What are typical rental prices for expats in Honduras?

 "The rental price for a nice 1 bedroom apartment in Honduras can vary depending on the location, but generally ranges from around $400 to $800 per month.
-For a nice 2 bedroom apartment, the rental price can range from around $600 to $1,200 per month," mentioned one expat in Honduras.
+For a nice 2 bedroom apartment, the rental price can range from around $600 to $1,200 per month," commented one expat living in Honduras.

 What appliances are typically included in a rental?